christoph-kowalski/MCTS/README.md

 # MCTS

 This package provides a simple way of using Monte Carlo Tree Search in any perfect information domain.
+Patched by mmrrqq to return the best n nodes when searching.

 ## Installation